npm/documentation/content/cli/v8/using-npm/dependency-selectors.md

 ### Description

-The [`npm query`](/cli/v8/commands/npm-query) commmand exposes a new dependency selector syntax (informed by & respecting many aspects of the [CSS Selectors 4 Spec](https://dev.w3.org/csswg/selectors4/#relational)) which:
+The [`npm query`](/cli/v8/commands/npm-query) command exposes a new dependency selector syntax (informed by & respecting many aspects of the [CSS Selectors 4 Spec](https://dev.w3.org/csswg/selectors4/#relational)) which:

 - Standardizes the shape of, & querying of, dependency graphs with a robust object model, metadata & selector syntax
 - Leverages existing, known language syntax & operators from CSS to make disparate package information broadly accessible